Dag Hammarskjöld for the Future

 Swedish statesman Dag Hammarskjöld served as secretary-general of the United Nations for eight years, from 1953 until his death on September 18, 1961.

 A statesman and son of the former prime minister of Sweden, Dag Hammarskjöld was born in Jönköping, Sweden, on July 29, 1905.
 With a doctorate in economics, Hammarskjöld served 31 years in Swedish national affairs and international relations.
 On April 7, 1953, he was appointed the second Secretary-General of the United Nations.
 He was killed in a controversial plane crash on September 18, 1961.

-Besides her work involving her heritage, Caroline is also a diligent photographer.
-Her whole life she’s been inspired by the many aspects of life.
-Her photo art primarily captures the present moment and the reality as you see it.
-Caroline can be booked for events and special occasions.
-Enlargements of her images are available for purchase on this website and you can follow her on instagram to see her latest updates @photographybycarolineh
+Besides Caroline’s work involving her Hammarskjöld heritage, she is also a diligent photographer.
+Her whole life she’s been inspired by nature and people around the world; therefore she mainly focuses on nature photography and street photography.
+Caroline aims to capture a feeling in an instant moment, so her photo art shows reality as you see it.
+Caroline’s photo enlargements are available for purchase.
+You can also follow her on instagram to see her latest updates @photographybycarolineh

 +46 72 251 9644